Frobenius splitting of Schubert varieties of semi-infinite flag manifolds: Preliminaries

-For each $\la \in P_+$, we denote the corresponding Weyl module by $V ( \la )$ (cf. \cite[Proposition 1.22]{APW91}).
-By convention, $V ( \la )$ is a finite-dimensional indecomposable $G$-module with a cyclic $B$-eigenvector $\bv_\la^0$ with its $H$-weight $\la$ whose character obeys the Weyl character formula.
+For each $\la \in P_+$, we denote the corresponding Weyl module by $V ( \la )$ (see e.g. \cite[Proposition 1.22]{APW91} and \cite[Theorem 5]{Kas91}).
+By convention, $V ( \la )$ is a finite-dimensional indecomposable $G$-module with a cyclic $B$-eigenvector $\bv_\la^0$ (highest weight vector) with its $H$-weight $\la$ whose character obeys the Weyl character formula.
 For a semi-simple $H$-module $V$, we set

 If $V$ is a $\Z$-graded $H$-module in addition, then we set

 Let $\sB := G / B$ and call it the flag manifold of $G$.
 We have the Bruhat decomposition

 into $B$-orbits such that $\dim \, \bO_{\sB} ( w ) = \ell ( w _0 ) - \ell ( w )$ for each $w \in W \subset W_\af$.
 We set $\sB ( w ) := \overline{\mathbb O_{\sB} ( w )} \subset \sB$.